No results found

 $$A=\frac{1}{2}a× b×\sin{C}$$

-A triangle's height, or altitude, is perpendicular from one of the angles to the opposite side.
-Since any triangle has three sides, any triangle will also have three perpendiculars.
-A height perpendicular to side A is usually denoted as hₐ.
-Similarly, the other two heights are denoted as \$h_b\$ and h꜀.
-The easiest way to find the height of a triangle is through its area:
+A triangle's height (or altitude) is a perpendicular line segment drawn from a vertex to the opposite side (or its extension).
+Since a triangle has three vertices, it inherently possesses three unique heights.
+The altitude drawn to side a is typically denoted as hₐ.
+Similarly, the other two heights are represented as $h_b$ and h꜀.
+The most straightforward way to find a triangle's height is by utilizing its area:

 $$A=\frac{1}{2}× a× h_a=\frac{1}{2}× b× h_b=\frac{1}{2}× c× h_c$$